 - Toilet paper

 - Hand sanitiser

 - Water to stay hydrated

-Overall, train travel in India is easy and an interesting experience!
+Overall, train travel in India is easy and interesting experience!
 Be sure to do a bit of pre-planning beforehand and enjoy the ride!